 - Five In A Row.
 My all-time favorite curriculum for preschool and elementary years has always been this one.
 The books, the activities, the gentle learning, and the fun projects made for wonderful homeschool memories.
 My kids still remember many of the books we "rowed" and that's a win in my book.
 Pun intended.

 - Fresh air.
 Kids don't want to do the "homeschool-y" things?
 Fresh air.
 Kids are cranky?
 Fresh air.
-YOU'RE cranky?
+You're cranky?
 Fresh air.
 Taking homeschooling outside—even to your own yard or front stoop—can be mood-shifting.

 - Snacks.
 Do I really need to explain this one?